-Survivors of sexual assault need immediate psychological and medical care, as well as guidance about the criminal and legal options available to them.
-Doorways hospital accompaniment program offers trained staff and volunteers, available 24 hours a day, to provide in-person support and guidance in this particularly difficult time.
+Doorways hospital accompaniment program supports survivors of domestic and sexual violence, offering trained staff and volunteers, available 24 hours a day, to provide in-person support and guidance in this particularly difficult time.
 Read more about hospital accompaniment.

 Securing legal protections is a critical component of immediate and long-term safety.
 Since 2005, Doorways Court Advocacy program has offered survivors with support, guidance and expertise in the legal aspects of safety from domestic violence.
 Read more about our court advocate program.